-It’s a game . . . it’s phonics practice – no, it’s the amazing Build a Word!
-If your first grader has a hard time practicing his vocabulary skills, help him learn in style with a game that is as fun as it is educational.
+It’s a game . . . it’s phonics practice – no, it’s Building Words!
+If your first grader has a hard time remembering key vocabulary words, help him learn in style with a game that is as fun as it is educational.
 Change up the themes to accommodate holidays and family events to create a game that can be enjoyed throughout the year.

 What You Need: